-Make the connections for your TV as follows:
+Make the connections for your TV and VCR as follows:

-- If you are using an HDTV, see page 6 and the connection diagrams at the end of this guide. - If you are using an SDTV, see page 7 and the connection diagrams at the end of this guide.
+- If you are using an HDTV, see page 6 and the connection diagrams at the end of this guide. - If you are using an SDTV, see page 7 and the connection diagrams at the end of this guide. - If you want to archive some programs to VCR tape, see pages 6 and 7 and the connection diagrams at the end of this guide.